cfarkas/annotate_my_genomes/README.md

 ```
 ./annotate-my-genomes stringtie.gtf path/to/mm10.gtf path/to/mm10.fa 20
 ```
-* users can use mm10_ncbiRefSeq.gtf instead to mm10.gtf to increase the annotation, as explained down.
+* users can use mm10_ncbiRefSeq.gtf instead to mm10.gtf to increase the annotation.

 # Dependences (installation procedures of every dependence is detailed in our wiki page):